 Jeana Schuurman: Yes.
 So our board of directors sit for 2-year terms, so both Rob here and Corey are on the board full time outfitters, so definitely a very busy time of year for them right now.
 Then we have 8 people on the board of directors and then a staff of about 5 people and around 550 outfitter permit holders in the province.

 Ramsey Russell: Wow.
 I just saw this on social media the other day.
 We were having a discussion, or there was a discussion ongoing in social media about licensing and different outfitters back in the states, and someone said, and I thought it was a good comment, make sure it’s more than just licensing.
 I’m circling back just a minute.
-I forgot to ask this, what would you say to someone that says that Outfitter licensing that just requires paying a fee is nothing more than a money grab by a government or private organization?
+I forgot to ask this, what would you say to someone that says that outfitter licensing that just requires paying a fee is nothing more than a money grab by a government or private organization?
 What would you say to something like that, to anybody listening that might think that because there’s not a rigorous exam like in Sweden?
 They said that’s just a money grab.
 That’s just a pay to play.
 How would you counter that?

 Corey Jarvis: I would say, oh, go ahead.